florianwestermann/guide/README.md

 # guide
-For designers and engineers who care about the craft - guidelines for animations, design, performance, typography, and icons
+For designers and engineers who care about the craft - guidelines for animations, design, performance, accessibility & more